foogunlana/interview/kndev2020.md

 ## [Bonus] Task 3

+This task requires you to modify both the backend and frontend of your application.

 Add a search bar to the home page that allows me to perform full text search on the companies and reports.

+Searches should go to the backend with an endpoint /search?

 The user experience is up to you to figure out, but here are some acceptance criteria to guide you: